chaotive/platformer-demo/README.md

   - **Spawn**: Spawn objects system, currently supports dynamic and predictive like spawning components.

 ## Specific architecture and design patterns application:

+- ECS: Entity-component-system architectural pattern.
+This is the main pattern used to design the game, although the system element of the pattern (as a full object) has not matured much on this particular game design.
+Right now, systems are working more as a organizational unit rather than a manager instance in the game.
+In any case, EC(S) approach allows for re-usability and decouppling of game objects and it's kind of the patterns that Unity naturally flows.
+A good read about this and other patterns applied to games can be found on [Techniques and Strategies for Data-driven design in Game Development](http://web.eecs.umich.edu/~soar/Classes/494/talks/Schumaker.pdf) by Scott Shumaker.
+- Data Driven:
+- Singleton:
+- Framework: Although not specifically
+- OOP
+- StateMachine

 ## Further improvement opportunities: